smaht-dac/smaht-pipeline-utils/docs/deploy_pipeline.rst

 --------------------

-To deploy pipelines components in a specific AWS account, we need to setup the following environmental variables to authenticate to the account.
+To deploy pipelines components in a specific AWS account, we need to setup the following environment variables to authenticate to the account.

 .. code-block:: bash